Does Rain Clean Solar Panels? The Honest Answer

 The Self-Cleaning Panel Myth

 Many modern panels are marketed with “hydrophilic” self-cleaning glass coatings.
-These coatings cause water to sheet evenly across the glass rather than beading up, theoretically carrying dirt away with it.
+These coatings cause water to sheet evenly across the glass rather than beading up.
+In theory, this carries dirt away with it.

 In ideal conditions, these coatings work reasonably well.
 In Australian real-world conditions: